Thomas Penrose's Bamboo Fly Rod Pages

 fend.JPG (5663 bytes)

-The four different types of items that push/pull style steel planing forms are composed of: 3/4" cold-rolled steel key-stock, steel dowel pins, set screws, and shoulder bolts.
-The length of the two steel bars and the quantity of bolts, etc. you will need depends on what length you decide to make your forms.
-Most rod builders use forms that are five to six feet in length.
-The steel stock is sold in twelve foot lengths, so a single piece can be cut in half to create two six foot long sections.
+The four different types of items that push/pull style planing forms are composed of: 3/4" cold-rolled key-stock, dowel pins, set screws, and shoulder bolts.
+The length of the two bars and the quantity of bolts, etc. you will need depends on what length you decide to make your forms.
+Most split-cane bamboo fly rod makers use forms that are five to six feet in length.
+The key-stock is sold in twelve foot lengths, so a single piece can be cut in half to create two six foot long sections.
 You can see what tools and other items are required by viewing the materials list.

 fclamps.JPG (15287 bytes)